pola-rs/polars/docs/source/user-guide/gpu-support.md

 !!! note Installation on a CUDA 11 system

-    If you have CUDA 11, the installation line is slightly more complicated: the relevant GPU package must be requested by hand using the NVIDIA PyPI index.
+    If you have CUDA 11, the installation line is slightly more complicated: the relevant GPU package must be requested by hand using the NVIDIA package index.

     === ":fontawesome-brands-python: Python"
     ```bash